Best Receipt Scanner App for Taxes in 2026

 - ATO myDeductions: None – manual entry only

-- ATO myDeductions: No – manual category selection
+- ATO myDeductions: Manual selection

 Export formats